tetratecx/tsb-single-vm/README.md

 Application DEF is deployed to show another use case, where an application consist of microservices deployed into different clusters.
 There might be various reasons to do so, which include failure and security domain isolation, or data sensitive back-end applications on premises that need to be reachable from front-end deployed in the cloud (reach-back scenario's).

+You have the option to terminate Tier1 connections on HTTP/80, HTTPS/443 server side TLS or HTTPS/443 mTLS (check make commands).

 ```console
 $ make deploy-app-abc-http
 spawn tctl login --username admin --password admin --org tetrate